-Course Topic Schedule (tentative)
+Course Topic Schedule (tentative and is subject to change)

 The topics covered in this course include the following, presented in the approximate order in which they will be taught.
-This list of topics is to be considered as a reference that can be adjusted through the course of the semester to address changing needs.
+This list of topics is to be considered a reference that can be adjusted through the course of the semester to address changing needs.